rschristopher/ischristtrue.com/src/truth.md

-As we cannot reach objective and knowable truth through reason and logic alone, then it must be revealed (if there is truth).
+As we cannot reach objective and knowable truth through reason and logic alone, then truth can only be revealed.
 And this revelation of truth can only happen through communion, that is, relationship between ourselves and